wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/2-monetization-overview.md

 Initially when Microsoft Teams was released, developers could publish apps to [Microsoft AppSource](https://appsource.microsoft.com/) as a *transactable* software-as-a-service (SaaS) offer where apps could be purchased on a subscription basis.
 These are web apps that developers, partners, and independent software vendors (ISVs) create.

-Microsoft AppSource is for business solutions, such as software as a service (SaaS) applications, and also apps that extend directly into Dynamics 365, Microsoft 365, and Microsoft Power Platform.
-AppSource consulting services are professional services offerings that help customers get started with or accelerate usage of Dynamics 365 and Power BI.

-Since then, Microsoft has unified this process where today monetized apps in the Teams Store are added though Partner Center.
-Once an app is published from Partner Center, it's added to the Teams App Store.
-So now, users don't have the purchase apps through App Source and then install them through the Microsoft Teams App Store; now users can purchase and install Microsoft Teams apps from the Teams App Store.
+Since then, Microsoft has unified this process where today monetized apps published through Partner Center are discoverable and transactable through additional surface areas.
+Once an app is published from Partner Center and its transactable SaaS offer is linked, it's added to the Teams App Store and Teams Admin Center.

 ![Diagram of the relationship between the Microsoft Teams App Store & Microsoft AppSource.](../media/02-teams-app-store-appsource.png)